Final Lap

 is a 1987 racing simulation video game developed and published by Namco.
 Atari Games published the game in the United States in 1988.
 It was the first game to run on Namco's then-new System 2 hardware and is a direct successor to Namco's Pole Position (1982) and Pole Position II (1983).
-It was ported to the Famicom by Arc System Works, making it Arc System Works’ debut game.
+It was ported to the Famicom by Arc System Works, making it Arc System Works' debut game.

 Final Lap was the first racing game to allow up to eight players to simultaneously race on the Suzuka Circuit in a Formula One race.
 This was, at the time, considered a revolutionary feature, and was implemented by linking together up to four two-player sitdown-style arcade cabinets.

 There was also a single-player mode, in which the player's score was based on how far the car traveled until time ran out or if the player completed four laps.
 It was a major commercial success in Japan, becoming the third highest-grossing arcade game of 1988, the highest-grossing dedicated arcade game of 1989, and second highest dedicated arcade game of 1990.

 Gameplay

 The player drives Formula One cars of the 1987 season and may choose between Williams-Honda, Lotus-Honda, McLaren-Porsche, or March-Cosworth.
 1987 was the first year a Formula One grand prix was held on the Suzuka Circuit, the main track in the game.
-The track layout is reproduced accurately, going so far as to include sponsor billboards.
-However, the length is greatly shortened, and it takes less than forty seconds to complete one lap in the game.
+The track layout is reproduced accurately, going so far as to include sponsor billboards, but the length is greatly shortened, and it takes less than forty seconds to complete one lap in the game.

 The Famicom version is mostly unrelated to the original arcade game, including more tracks and somewhat simpler game play.
 The Famicom version features both a single-player and two-player split screen mode.
 The game uses an upgrade system, rather than different cars.
-The game will slowly increase the computer controlled car's difficulty, requiring you to continuously upgrade your car in order to keep up.
+The game will slowly increase the computer controlled car's difficulty, requiring the player to continuously upgrade the car in order to keep up.
 The upgrades consist of engine upgrades, brake upgrades, tire upgrades, and extra boost.
 The game was released in Japan on August 12, 1988.

 Reception

 Final Lap was a major commercial success in Japan, where it remained one of the most-popular and profitable arcade games, being towards the top of arcade earnings charts for three consecutive years.
 It was Japan's third highest-grossing arcade game of 1988 (below After Burner and Operation Wolf), and went on to become Japan's highest-grossing dedicated arcade game of 1989.
 It was later Japan's second highest-grossing dedicated arcade game of 1990 (below Super Monaco GP).

 The game received positive reviews from critics.
-Clare Edgeley of Computer and Video Games called it "a first class racing sim" that is "tremendously addictive" especially in multiplayer mode and "a definitive must for all would be racing drivers."
+Clare Edgeley of Computer and Video Games called it "a first class racing sim" that is "tremendously addictive" especially in multiplayer mode and a "definitive must" for all racing drivers.